pondichys/arch-setup/docs/arch_setup_encryped_UKI_secureboot.md

-# Install Arch Linux with EXT4, disk encryption and secure boot on UEFI machine
+# Install Arch Linux with EXT4, disk encryption, Universal Kernel Image and secure boot on UEFI machine

 ## Context
 This documentation describes a simple and relatively secure Arch Linux installation.